 Sarus Cranes are a vulnerable bird species that has already gone extinct in several Asian countries.
 Up to 30% of Cambodia’s Sarus Crane population visits the wetlands in Kampot during the dry season to feed.
 Degradation and loss of wetlands, use of pesticides and hunting all contribute to dwindling populations of these large birds in Cambodia.

-Mlup Baitong works with villagers, students and teachers to establish a participatory mechanism for environmental education for wetland conservation and Sarus Crane protection in several target schools.
-This involves developing an education program and education materials, including teachers’ guide books, training teachers, and establishing conservation education centers at the schools.
+Mlup Baitong worked with villagers, students and teachers to establish a participatory mechanism for environmental education for wetland conservation and Sarus Crane protection in several target schools.
+This involved developing an education program and education materials, including teachers’ guide books, training teachers, and establishing conservation education centers at the schools.

 Success & feature storiesStudent booklet on environmental education & sarus crane conservation (khmer)